ComputeCanada/puppet-jupyterhub/README.md

     client_secret: "DCBA-123-456"
 ```

+### LTIAuthenticator usage example

+By default, puppet-jupyterhub configures the authentication with PAM, but the ltiauthenticator
+package is readily installed.

+TODO

 ### Jupyter Notebook options

 To control options and traitlets of Jupyter Notebook and its extensions, use `jupyterhub::jupyter_notebook_config_hash` like this: